Japanese Curry & Curry Brick

 - 1 apple, peeled, cored, diced small

-- 1 lb Yukon Gold potatoes, peeled, cut into bite-sized pieces
+1 lb.
+Yukon Gold potatoes, peeled, and cut into bite-sized pieces

 - ¼ cup sake